CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/faq.md

 	```

 ???
 "Issues with proxy in private networks"
 	OpenStack instances can either use public or private networks.
-If you are using a private network and you need to access the internet for updates etc.,
-	you can use muni proxy server *proxy.ics.muni.cz*.
+If you are using a private network and you need to access the internet for updates, etc., you can use the muni proxy server `proxy.ics.muni.cz`.
 This server only supports HTTP protocol, not HTTPS.
 To configure it you must also consider what applications
 	will be using it because they can have their configuration files, where this information must be set.
 If so, you must find the particular setting and set up there
-	mentioned proxy server with port 3128.
-Most applications use the following setting, which can be done by editing file `/etc/environment` where you need to add a line
+	the mentioned proxy server with port 3128.
+Most applications use the following settings, which can be done by editing the `/etc/environment` file where you need to add the line
 	`http_proxy="http://proxy.ics.muni.cz:3128/"`.
 And then you must either restart your machine or use the command `source /etc/environment`.

 ???
 "I can't log into OpenStack, how is that possible?"